Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

-As depicted in Fig. \ref{three}, the most distinctive component of such a typical SemCom system attributes to a shared and continually updated knowledge base (KB).
-Furthermore, the KB can learn from the perceived environment and continuously expand and update itself by the repeated training or sharing via communications \cite{luo2022semantic}.
-Another noticeable difference lies in the semantic noise.
-In the literature, semantic noise is defined as any noise that leads to semantic infidelity \cite{carnap1952outline,bao2011towards}.
-This definition seems to be much similar to conventional physical noise at a transmitting channel, but is more general considering the fact that even when a semantic concept is perfectly described and encounters no physical distortion during transmission, the receiver may not find a precise symbolic or semantic interpretation that matches the original meaning \cite{carnap1952outline,bao2011towards} (typically when the KB of two communicating participants are not perfectly aligned).
-Therefore, besides physical noise (e.g., multiple path fading), semantic noise also involves semantic mismatch \& ambiguity or interpretation errors.
+Technically, SL-SemCom usually introduces an extra semantic encoder and decoder to process the information, while EL-SemCom adds some goal-oriented or task-oriented\footnote{In this paper, we use the terminologies ``task-oriented'' and ``goal-oriented'' interchangeably.} factors to enhance the communication efficiency.
+As shown in technical and semantic levels in Fig. \ref{three}, SemCom performs various functions similar to conventional communications, and a SemCom architecture can encompass components such as \emph{semantic encoder}, \emph{channel encoder}, \emph{channel decoder} and \emph{semantic decoder}.
+Nevertheless, in contrast to independent modules in conventional communications to tackle statistical properties of symbols, SemCom is commonly contingent on \emph{jointly} (i.e., end-to-end) trained DNNs on top of an additional, essential component (i.e., the KB).
+Specially, the semantic encoder extracts semantic features based on its KB from the input sequence $s$, during which the redundant information is filtered.
+Meanwhile, the channel encoder is responsible for generating the symbol (embedding representation) $x$ to facilitate the subsequent transmission.
+Then, the extracted useful and relevant information will go through the physical channel.
+Similarly, the receiver is composed of a channel decoder for detecting the received symbol $y$ from the received semantically noisy signals, and a semantic decoder for semantic-level or effectiveness-level source estimation and recovery based on the KB \cite{zhou2021semantic}.
+Apparently, the most distinctive component of such a typical SemCom system attributes to a shared and continually updated KB, which can learn from the perceived environment and continuously evolve by repeated training or sharing via communications \cite{luo2022semantic}.
+Another noticeable difference lies in the \emph{semantic noise}, which extends the concept of physical noise in conventional communications, and can be defined as any noise that possibly leads to semantic infidelity \cite{carnap1952outline,bao2011towards}.
+This extended definition implies that semantic noise could take into account the fact that even when a semantic concept is perfectly described and encounters no physical distortion during transmission, the receiver may not find a precise symbolic or semantic interpretation that matches the original meaning \cite{carnap1952outline,bao2011towards} (typically when the KB of two communicating participants are not perfectly aligned).
+Therefore, besides physical noise and turbulence (e.g., Gaussian noise and multi-path fading), semantic noise also involves semantic mismatch, ambiguity and interpretation errors.
 Consequently, beyond simple \emph{data compression}, SemCom strives to effectively combat the semantic noise and transmit the semantic meaning (\eg, maximizing the semantic similarity between the source data $s$ and reconstructed data $\hat s$) with adequate encoding and decoding schemes.
+Moreover, the performance metrics such as semantic similarity and the compression ratio of the transmitted data constitute an important pillar of SemCom as well.